Jemima Foxtrot ‘Melody’

-Please note that Jemima’s performance includes adult content – she advises us that it is for aged 14+ with parental guidance.
+Please note that Jemima advises us that her performance is for age 14+ with parental guidance.

 Jemima was shortlisted for the Arts Foundation Spoken Word Fellowship 2015.
 She has performed extensively across the UK at venues and festivals including Latitude Festival, Colchester Arts Centre and Nuffield Theatre.
 She recently performed in the Barbican main hall as part of Doug Aitken’s Station to Station project alongside poetry legends including Simon Armitage and Don Paterson for a special concert curated by, and featuring, Beck.

 She has been featured on BBC Artsnight with Lynn Barber, BBC’s Women Who Spit with her commissioned poetry film Mirror, and in a short film by Florian Bichet for Random Acts (due for release on Channel 4, August 2015).